suhaib079/class201/read12.md

 Drowning shaps with canvas
 HTML skeleton from the previous page had a canvas element 150 pixels wide and 150 pixels high.
 To the right, you see this canvas with the default grid overlayed
 Drawing  rectangular
 <canvas> only supports two primitive shapes: rectangles and paths (lists of points connected by lines).
-All other shapes must be created by combining one or more paths
+All other shapes must be created by combining one or more paths.
-Fellrect(x.y.width .hight)
+> Fellrect(x.y.width .hight)
-Drawing path.
+# Drawing path.
 1. First, you create the path.

 2. Then you use drawing commands to draw into the path.